-Course Course objectives Pedagogy Learning Course marks/ credits : 100 marks/ 4 To provide an insight into the scope and extent of research and its application in management decision making To become familiar with basic statistical techniques and their applications in business decision- making.
-To build up the experience of computer usage in business organizations with specific reference to commercial data processing system.
-Lecture method Case study method Tutorial Individual and Group presentation/ assignment OutcomesUnderstand the importance and application of research and quantitative techniques used in the management.Learn computer application for management Evaluation Internal Assessment: 25 marks (includes Assignment: 15 marks and class test: 10 marks) Semester end examination: 75 marks
+Course Course objectives Pedagogy Learning Course marks/ Outcomes Evaluation credits : 100 marks/ 4 To provide an insight into the scope and extent of research and its application in management decision making To become familiar with basic statistical techniques and their applications in business decision- making.
+To build up the experience of computer usage in business organizations with specific reference to commercial data processing system. method • Case study method Understand the importance and application of research and quantitative techniques used in the management.
+Learn computer application for management Internal Assessment: 25 marks (includes Assignment: 15 marks and class test: 10 marks) Semester end examination: 75 marks